 |Cylinder 1 to 7 – extend indicators||00031 to 00037||Input||MC31 to MC37||Indicate cylinder has extended|

 |Cylinder 1 to 7 – extend / retract error indicators||00050 to 00063||Output||MC50 to MC63||Indicate cylinder input error when jogging|

 The first thing we will do is design the HMI.
 We have three main areas on the screen.
-Basic Controls, Cylinder Visualization and the Sequence Step/Teach area.
+Basic Controls, Cylinder Visualization, and the Sequence Step/Teach area.
 Please refer to the above reference chart for the inputs and outputs programmed on the screen.

 The cylinder will also have red indication lights to reflect the differences between the current sequence and the next sequence step.
 This is visible when we are in jog mode.

-When in jog or teach mode the sequence step is visible, which indicates the current step that we are on.
+When in a jog or teach mode the sequence step is visible, which indicates the current step that we are on.
 The inputs and outputs are displayed as a binary value which represents the actual inputs and outputs.
 This is valuable when troubleshooting and finding errors in the system.
 The set button is visible when in teach mode.
 When pushed the outputs and inputs are set for that step and the sequence will then increment.

 The following is the code for each of the words that the DataScribers are reading.
-This includes the code to change the word into a 16 bit binary value.
+This includes the code to change the word into a 16-bit binary value.